visgl/luma.gl/docs/api-reference/gltools/parameter-setting.md

 * `getParameter` - Returns the value(s) of a GL context parameter
 * `getParameters` - Returns the values of some or all GL context parameters
 * `setParameters` - Sets a the value(s) of the specified GL context parameters
+* `resetParameters` - Resets all gl context parameters to default values

 ## Usage